The Nine of Eight

 Technically, they grew up without having their mother, no thanks to Jadis and her stubborn pride.
 She received that punishment because of her inability to let Sean go after their relationship fizzled.

 Now, we see Jadis reading a magazine article about how Sean helped stop the 9/11 attacks from happening and endorsed a movie that dethroned Harry Potter.
 Now he had created a news show that poked fun at the daily news, yet he kept his personal life out of the news.
 She didn’t know how her children Evolet and Jaden were doing since she last saw them, and who knew what happened to Sienna after her mother’s death.

 That was, until she found out about the attempted murder of Sean while he was on a secret mission for the Unit of Supernatural Investigations.

 She picked up her phone and brought a plane ticket; there were a few things she needed to clear up with Sean.

-As for Jed Hamilton, he was treated for injuries and sent home; he would never forget how Barbara reacted when Milton stood up to her, or when her secrets were exposed.
+As for Jed Hamilton, he and his friends Anastasia Hoffman, Matilda Gilliam, and Nicholas Gilliam had managed to find their friend Milton Holt and get him to a local hospital.
+Jed would never forget how Barbara reacted when Milton stood up to her, or when her secrets were exposed.
 It was like the end of a nightmare and the beginning of a brand-new day.
-Only that day, his friend Milton was no longer a part of his life, as he was dead.
+Only that day, Milton Holt was permanently separated from his family.

-When the news came that Sean was completely recovered, Mobley went to see him, saying, “Everyone’s talking about how you exposed a shocking secret about that girl.”
+When the news came that Sean was completely recovered, Mobley went to the hospital where Sean was staying.
+He said, “Everyone’s talking about how you exposed a shocking secret about that girl.”

 “Oh, I did, didn’t I?” said Sean.